outdreamer/build-a-cure/docs/tasks/function_to_do.md

       - polynomial: multi-variable pattern alignment (alignment of multiple added terms at regular intervals creates waves where the inflection points represent alignments in values or a pattern in alignment of neutralizing values)
     - function input variable: all possible change types that can be causes
     - space: value interaction space where variable (change type) interactions have structure (can be described)

     - example specific function mapping:

+      - continuum hypothesis
+        - when something is both true and false in a system using different rule subsets, there is usually one version that is more relevant/useful or has a higher number of other structures of truth, like interactivity, stability, reusability (occurrence in other systems) or fulfills inputs of structures of truth, like similarity/commonness, unless there is a hidden assumption that is not identified in one rule subset vs. the other rule subset, or a different implication of the output that is misinterpreted to have more structures of truth than it actually does

       - four color theorem
         - the key solution metric here can be: